 - About 25% of your total calorie intake should come from protein including everything you eat and snack during the day.

-- You should consume approximately 1 to 1.5g of protein per kg of your bodyweight.
-This means that if you weight 75kg right now, you will need to have at least 75 grams of protein a day.
+- You should consume approximately 1 to 1.5g of protein per kg of your body weight.
+This means that if you weigh 75kg right now, you will need to have at least 75 grams of protein a day.